MikeTouloupakis/ABOUT-ME/README.md

     2. Gaming (development and critique)
     3. Movies
 ### About my coding style:
-I write mostly in C and Java:
+I write mostly in C and JAVA but here are also some languages i have worked on:

     Python (matplotlib, numpy, math, Pandas, SciPy, RawSocketPy, Nmap, Scapy) SQL (good understanding, lacking in experience)
     CSS (currently learning, lacking in experience)